Business Adviser to a States Trading Asset

-influencing decisions about our lifeline infrastructure
+States Trading Group Business Adviser influencing decisions about our lifeline infrastructure

-What are the States Trading Assets?
+Who are the States Trading Group?

-States Trading Assets – unincorporated
+States Trading Group – unincorporated businesses

-States Trading Assets – incorporated
+States Trading Group – incorporated companies

 By contrast, Guernsey Post, Guernsey Electricity, Aurigny and JamesCo (tankers) are separate companies with their own independent board of directors, where the States of Guernsey is the sole shareholder.
-These are “incorporated assets”.
+These are “incorporated companies”.
 Their Boards have paid non-executive directors, rather than unpaid Business Advisers.

 Role of Business Adviser